 “Tools and processes responsible for monitoring and managing the performance and availability of software applications.
 Application performance management (APM) tools alert IT staff to disruptions in availability and/or quality to end users when accessing mission-critical applications.
 Applications monitored by APM tools can include traditional non-connected applications, Web-enabled applications, streaming apps and cloud applications.”

 APM does not just include real-time monitoring functionality.
-Its purpose is to provide better, more proactive solutions for agents so they can take preventative measure against application related issues, and detect early signs of performance problems before they escalate.
+Its purpose is to provide better, more proactive solutions for agents so they can take preventative measures against application related issues, and detect early signs of performance problems before they escalate.
 Usually, APM software deals mostly with monitoring, but also includes some controls for management and collaboration built-in to allow users to take action based on insights gathered over time.

 Network Performance Monitoring (NPM) refers to the system tool put in place that constantly monitors and analyzes traffic via packets sent over the network.
 Its job is to gather network-related metrics like response times, server and port protocols, route analytics, and more to gauge the general health of the network’s infrastructure.
 Wikipedia defines NPM as: